jsreport/jsreport-dotnet/README.md

 4. Stabilize interfaces and API
 5. Final release should come in Q3 together with the .net core 2.0

+## Contributions
+Yes please.
+We are looking forward every contribution!
+Just make sure you add test and the CI passes.
+Then we will gladly accept your PRs.

 ## License
 MIT